Best Canning Kits for Long-Term Food Storage

 You can see our full list of review criteria below in the What to Look For section, with an explanation for each.

 We considered a wide range of canning supplies but quickly ruled out commercial canners and industrial equipment based on price.
-If you are looking to process a ton of jars those may work best for you, but we kept it to home canning for the sake of our review.
+If you are looking to process a ton of jars, those may work best for you, but we kept it to home canning for the sake of our review.

 We’re always looking for new and better equipment, so if you have a canning kit that you swear by, let us know in the comments.
-We review most of our tested equipment annually, so we can always get it in the next roundup round and see if it makes the cut and we can see if it will beat out our top picks.
+We review most of our tested equipment annually, so we can always get it in the next roundup and see if it makes the cut, and we can see if it will beat out our top picks.

 What to Look For